mobibyte/momonote/CSE 4308/Quiz 3/Quiz 3.md

 3. In the fifth and sixth rows, KB is false and S1 is also false.

 Since there are cases (rows 2 and 3) where KB is false but S1 is true, NOT(KB) does not always lead to NOT(S1) being true.
 Therefore, NOT(KB) does not entail NOT(S1).

+## Task 2

+### Question

+Suppose that some  knowledge base contains various propositional-logic sentences that utilize symbols A, B, C, D (connected with various connectives).
+There are only two cases when the knowledge base is false:
+- First case: when A is true, B is false, C is true, D is false.
+- Second case: when A is false, B is false, C is true, D is true.

+In all other cases, the knowledge base is true.
+Write a conjunctive normal form (CNF)  for the knowledge base.